 How to Evaluate and Choose a Virtual Trade Show Platform

 Choosing the right Virtual Trade Show software platform for your organization is no easy task.
 There’s a surplus of suppliers promising low-cost, high-quality virtual trade show software.
 But how can you tell the reality from the rhetoric?
-There are no 3rd party Virtual Trade Show Platform review sites so this article will help you do your own homework and choose a provider wisely (beyond price and a brochure).
+There are no 3rd party Virtual Trade Show Platform review or comparison sites so this article will help you do your own homework and choose a provider wisely (beyond price and a brochure).